Special Economic Zone (SEZ): A New Gateway for Global Investment

 What are the 5 Giga projects in Saudi Arabia?

 NEOM, Qiddiya, Red Sea Global, ROSHN Group, and Diriyah are the five major gigaprojects in Saudi Arabia focused on achieving its goals under Vision 2030.
+Alongside the SEZ programme, they form a unified national push to diversify the economy and attract global investment.

 What are the 4 types of economies?

 Command economy, a market economy, a mixed economy, and a traditional economy.
+Saudi Arabia operates as a mixed economy, where initiatives like the SEZ programme bring government strategy and private sector investment together.